Lanxin-MRDVS/Application-Algorithms/lxcameraviewer-user-manual.md

 * When the depth image is selected, shows the depth image frame rate (Area 4, green in Figure 4)
 * When the amplitude image is selected, shows the amplitude image frame rate (Area 4, blue in Figure 4)
 * When the RGB image is selected, shows the RGB image frame rate (Area 4, magenta in Figure 4)
-* When the depth image is selected, shows the pixel values of the selected pixels in the depth image (Area 4, yellow in Figure 4) /// When the depth image is selected, left-click a pixel to display its value as Dep-value (Area 4, yellow in Figure 4).
+* When the depth image is selected, left-click a pixel to display its value as Dep-value (Area 4, yellow in Figure 4).
 This value indicates the depth from that point to the camera
-* When the amplitude image is selected, shows the pixel values of the selected pixels in the amplitude image (Area 4, orange in Figure 4) /// When the amplitude image is selected, left-click a pixel to display its value as AMP-value (Area 4, orange in Figure 4).
+* When the amplitude image is selected, left-click a pixel to display its value as AMP-value (Area 4, orange in Figure 4).
 This value reflects the intensity or energy of the light signal reflected from the target object's surface and received by the sensor
-* /// When the point cloud image is selected, shows the point cloud value corresponding to the selected pixel in the depth image (Area 4, black in Figure 4).
+* When the point cloud image is selected, shows the point cloud value corresponding to the selected pixel in the depth image (Area 4, black in Figure 4).
 This value shows the (x,y,z) value of that seleted pixel point in the 3D point cloud image
 * When no pixels are selected, the default selection is pixel (0, 0)
 * Frame rate color indicators: green (> 12 fps), orange (6–12 fps), red (< 6 fps)